frestr/armshaker/README.md

 in the project directory.

-The particular instruction set that is fuzzed depends on the runtime of the current system.
-If the fuzzer is compiled with a 32-bit (AArch32) toolchain, it will be able to fuzz A32 or T32 (with the `-t` option).
-If it is compiled with a 64-bit toolchain (AArch64), it will be able to fuzz A64, although cross-compiling and running a 32-bit fuzzer from AArch64 is possible.

-Then an exhaustive search of the respective instruction set can be initiated like so:
+Then an exhaustive search of the default instruction set can be initiated like so:

 ```
 ./armshaker.py -f2